zelon88/HRCloud2/README.md

 -Can implement various levels of virus scanning.
 ClamAV is required for A/V support.

--Can archive and dearchive appropriate filetypes (various dependencies to enable support).
+-Can archive, extract, and convert just about anything (various dependencies to enable support).

--Can convert document, image, audio, video, 3d model, vector drawings, presentation (slideshow/pages), disk images, and archive filetypes to other filetypes.
+-Convert document, image, audio, video, 3d model, vector drawings, presentation (slideshow/pages), disk images, and archive filetypes to other filetypes.

+-Open, edit, and save Microsoft Office documents and rich-text files.

 -Can perform OCR on any image or .pdf and create any office document.
 Supports multi-page PDF's.